 Development League is for complete beginners and the winning team each term will usually earn promotion to Premier League.

 Older paddlers who already have kayaking skills may be invited to join the Premier league directly.

 In addition to playing in a team, keen members undertake training in canoe safety, lifesaving, coaching and refereeing.

 Over 14’s often use these activities to qualify for the Physical Recreation, Service and Skills Section of the Bronze, Silver or Gold Duke of Edinburgh’s Award.

-The Club is highly safety conscious and encourages both junior and adult members to undertake appropriate safety courses such as the Canoe Safety Test, First Aid training, Lifesaving Training and White Water Safety and Rescue Training.
+The Club is highly safety conscious and encourages both junior and adult members to undertake safety courses such as Canoe Safety and Rescue Training, First Aid training, Lifesaving Training and White Water Safety and Rescue Training.